 Just as you should use a project management tool from the very early stages, it’s extremely valuable to start documenting everything right away.

 If you ever want to scale your startup, you’ll need your brain to scale too.
 Your internal wiki is like your brain.
 Giving your future team instant access to your brain is huge.
 If you already have a disciplined approach to documenting things in the wiki, your team will follow suit.

 It’s not fun figuring out the value of a wiki system 3 years down the road, 50 people deep.
 You’ll think of an endless number of documents you wish you’d have written out as you went along.

-By now you are starting to see the theme here: Reduce future headache!
-Set up your systems now and you’ll be able to focus on growth moving forward.
+By now, you are starting to see the theme here: Reduce future headaches.
+Set up your systems now, and you’ll be able to focus on growth moving forward.

 1Password is an excellent tool for managing all of your passwords and sensitive data.
 It makes it easy to securely share logins with your team — which is key because Centrify estimates that lost passwords cost $416 in productivity per person.

 This is easy but often overlooked.
 1Password is great for keeping track of your subscription logins.
 You still need some way to quickly see everything you have and what you are paying for, especially as you grow and have more people using and signing up for different tools and subscriptions.